WEEE-Open/weeelab/README.md

 This is important because makes searching for last login easier and it's even more comfortable.
 - The file `users.dat` is a simple text file containing usernames in the format `firstname.lastname serialNumber`, one for each line.
-- The `login` and `logout` functions now work with serial numbers as well.
+- The `login` and `logout` functions now work with serial numbers and with nicknames as well.

 ## ToDo